 - Developer must finalize financing

-- Walker County must create a Special Tax District for residents of the Canyon Ridge community by the end of 2017
+- Walker County must create a Special Tax District for residents of the Canyon Ridge community

 - State of Georgia must approve Tourism Development Act incentive